cassyopaya/automatic-timer/README.md

 # Automatic timer
-Simple embedded application to switch an GPIO on/off based on an internal timer while running.
-The timeouts can be changed via an internal webserver.
+Simple embedded application to controll 2 GPIO based on an internal timer.

+Timeouts can be changed via web.
+[Defaults: 4min on, 8min off]

+The device provides an Access point for easy usage.

+## ☘️ Usage

+1. Plugin the device
+2. Connect to the Access Point named *ESP32*
+3. Enter the access point password: *12345678*
+4. Open the website: http://192.168.71.1 in a browser
+5. Enter the timeouts you prefere and press save

+## ⚙️ Development
-## Prerequisites
+### Prerequisites

 [IDF Toolchain Setup](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/linux-macos-setup.html)